 By Elisa Furlan

 reviewed by amadou barrow

 Well, yes.
-But no. When I was first researching the term, I thought so too.
-However, asexuality is much more than not having sex.
-It’s been defined in many ways throughout the years, and many definitions don’t say anything about intercourse.
+But also no. When I was first researching asexuality, I thought it was about not having sex, too.
+However, asexuality is much more than that.
+It’s been defined in many ways throughout the years and many definitions don’t say anything about intercourse.
 Instead, one of the most canonical definitions is “individuals who do not experience sexual attraction,” which doesn’t necessarily mean that they can’t or won’t have sex.